darktable-org/dtorg/content/about/faq.md

 The default theme has been carefully designed to limit certain optical illusions that affect how brightness, contrast and saturation are perceived.
 Changing to a darker theme, in particular, can lead to images that are too dark or over-saturated.
 This is explained in detail in the manual [here](https://docs.darktable.org/usermanual/stable/en/module-reference/utility-modules/darkroom/color-assessment/), [here](https://docs.darktable.org/usermanual/stable/en/preferences-settings/general/) and [here](https://docs.darktable.org/usermanual/stable/en/overview/workflow/process/#edit-in-a-controlled-environment).

 ### <a name="faq-rename-files"></a>How do I rename files on my hard disk?<a href="#faq-rename-files" class="anchor" title="Link to this FAQ entry">¶</a>
 Use your file manager (or the command line).
 Image renaming is not a feature we are developing for darktable.
-Make sure to first remove the files from darktable's library, then rename them (and the associated sidecar) and re-import them afterwards.
+Make sure to first remove the files from darktable's library, then rename them (and the associated XMP sidecar files) and re-import them afterwards.

 ### <a name="faq-filemanager"></a>Will you add file manager capabilities in the future?<a href="#faq-filemanager" class="anchor" title="Link to this FAQ entry">¶</a>
 No.